lizamorr/javascript-book/README.md

 - To use an API on your website, you will need to inclide a script in the relevant web pages.
 - An API's documentation will usually feature tables of objects, methods, and properties.
 - Web storage (HTML5 storage) lets you store data in the browser:
-  - `localStorage` data is stored when you close a window/tab and all open windows/tabs can access the data
+  - `localStorage` data is stored when you close a window/tab and all open windows/tabs can access the data.
-  - `sessionStorage` is more suited to information that changes frequently and/or is personal and should not be viewed by other users of the device
+  - `sessionStorage` is more suited to information that changes frequently and/or is personal and should not be viewed by other users of the device.
 - Providing you know how to create an object and call its methods, access it properties, and respond to its events, you should be able to learn any JavaScript API.

 ### Chapter 10 / Error Handling & Debugging: